hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - Exercises: 2.1, 2.2, and 2.3

-* Machine Learning with Scikit-Learn: Perform a Machine Learning Task on the [CoronaVirus/Covid-19](https://github.com/CSSEGISandData/COVID-19) Data (infected and death cases in the World and Iran).
+* Machine Learning with Scikit-Learn: Perform a basic Machine Learning Task on the [CoronaVirus/Covid-19](https://github.com/CSSEGISandData/COVID-19) Data (infected and death cases in the World and Iran).
     - Visualize total infected and death cases in the World and Iran in the course of time (You can only use [daily reports](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports))
     - Perform regressions on the data based on Scikit-learn's Linear Models: Linear and Polynomial (with different degrees) as well as at least one more method.
     - Fit a gaussian function to the data.
     - Visualize evey model and predict the total infected and death cases in future.
     - Split data into a train and a test set, then repeat steps 2 to 4 only by means of train data.
-    - Evaluate your model prediction by comparing them to the test data.
+    - Evaluate your model predictions by comparing them to the test data.
-    - TBC
+    - Visulize both approaches for every model
+    - **Finally**: employ everything you know about machine learning to develop a model based on the data, capbale of offering   best prediction on the totall infected and death cases in the Worl and Iran as well as viualization over time.
+(Try to be creative!)

--> Deadline: Monday, Esfand 19, 23:59 - Won't be Extended!
+-> Deadline: Monday, Esfand 19, 23:59 - **Won't be Extended!**

 # Submission Instruction